canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 This step can take a few minutes as Multipass creates the new virtual machines.
 It's normal and expected.

-On both VMs, run the following command to install Canonical Kubernetes:
+Install Canonical Kubernetes on both VMs with the following command:

 ```sh
 sudo snap install --classic --edge k8s